wild-cabbage/bluestampportfolio2/index.md

 <!--- This is an HTML comment in Markdown -->
 <!--- Anything between these symbols will not render on the published site -->

+This voice assistant, dubbed Tom, serves uncertainty and assists with tasks such as turning off the lights.
+He answers intrusive questions with humor and entertainment through OpenAI and responds to words and statements that people make, which is similar to Siri or Alexa.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Irene L | Stratford Preparatory Blackford | Engineering | Incoming 8th Grader